code-with-neeraj/HOSPITALO/fronted/README.md

 - 🔔 **Notifications**
   Get real-time updates for appointment confirmations, reminders, and more.

+- ✉️ **Feedback / Contact Support**
+  Users can send feedback or contact support directly from the footer.
+Supports both authenticated (sends userId) and anonymous feedback (name + email).

 - 🌐 **Responsive Design**
   Enjoy a seamless experience on desktop, tablet, and mobile devices.